jonataseduardo/guardrails/docs/pyspark/style.md

 # Use `select` statements to specify a schema contract

-Create a PySpark snippet that adheres to the following instructions:

 Use the `select` statement before transformations.
 This specifies a data contract.
 Keep the select statements as simple as possible.
 Use an `alias` to name a new column or rename an old one.
 To change the type of a column, use the `cast` operator.